2012 Ford Mustang Boss 302 Laguna Seca Sets a New Standard

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-Ford engineers have taken the 2012 Boss 302, a race-ready street car, and deleted some key options—like the back seat!
+Ford engineers have taken the 2012 Boss 302, a race-ready street car, and deleted some key options like the rear seat!
 In addition, the whole car has been made even stiffer.
 That front splitter you see in the photos is to create downforce, not to look pretty.
 Take this car over a speed bump and you will likely break it!
+This car is not made for luxury or even comfort.

 Take it to the race track, however, and you’ll have the time of your life!